Share it

 Lemon juice: It’s essential to get the tangy, savory harmony between ingredients.

 Fine bulgur wheat (burghul): It is made of finely cracked grain wheat that is cooked and dried.
-You can replace it with quinoa for a gluten-free tabbouli.
+You can replace it with quinoa for a gluten-free tabbouleh.

-Roma tomato: Choose firm and ripe tomato for the beautiful red color in your tabbouli salad.
+Roma tomato: Choose a firm and ripe tomato for the beautiful red color in your tabbouleh salad.

 Green onions: If they are not available, you can use white onions or spring onions.